Manchester United can forget about signing Fati - Barcelona's teenage sensation is unsellable | Goal.com

 For Barcelona, Messi is priceless.
 He will be the key to their hopes of maintaining top spot in La Liga – they now sit five points clear of Real Madrid, who play Valencia on Thursday.

 However, Fati could prove a valuable game-changer during the title run-in.
-He is fast and he is clinical, with his five Liga goals this season having come from just 12 shots.
+He is fast and he is clinical, with his five Liga goals this season having come from just 10 shots on target (and 18 in total).

+"What Ansu is doing is impressive," midfielder Rakitic enthused after the win over Leganes.
+"We're very happy with him."

-There really is no point in United or anyone else even submitting a bid.
+There really is no point in United or anyone else even submitting a bid at this stage.
 Fati is one of Barcelona's 'Untouchables'.
 On Tuesday night, he once again showed why.